 For the safety and security of faculty, students, and staff, all motorized vehicles are required to have an FNU parking decal affixed to the vehicle's lower right/left back window.
-Faculty, staff, and students who have been issued a parking decal - but due to an emergency are unable to use the vehicle with the permit - must obtain a temporary parking pass from the Student Services office.
-Use of these passes is limited to a range of several days up to one week and documentation may be required.

 STUDENT GOVERNMENT ASSOCIATION

 Florida National University Student Government Association (FNUSGA) is the self-governing student entity serving as a liaison between the student body, the faculty, and the administration.
 It seeks to foster professional development in an atmosphere of friendship and participation.
 The SGA is responsible for assisting the Student Services office in organizing student activities such as dances, sports, parties, picnics, fund-raisers, and other.